DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 ![Facebook Account Kit](https://cdn.auth0.com/blog/account-kit-passwordless/account-kit.png)

-Facebook is embracing password free authentication with the release of [**Facebook Account Kit**](https://developers.facebook.com/blog/post/2016/04/12/grow-your-app-with-account-kit/).
+Facebook is embracing passwordless authentication with the release of [**Facebook Account Kit**](https://developers.facebook.com/blog/post/2016/04/12/grow-your-app-with-account-kit/).
 Facebook Account Kit allows developers to add passwordless authentication to their applications.
 Users authenticating through Account Kit do not even have to be registered Facebook users.

 Currently, users are able to login by simply providing a phone number or email address.
 Account Kit takes care of sending out one-time codes and links and verifying them.
 Additionally, Account Kit allows for certain customizations such as allowing users to edit the colors of the dialog box, whitelisting and blacklisting by country codes and a few other settings.
 Facebook Account Kit just launched so additional configuration and customizations options in the future are expected.